hashicorp/raft-wal/README.md

  1. That while silent latent errors are possible, they are generally rare and there's not a whole lot we can do other than return a `Corrupt` error on read.
-In most cases the hardware or filesystem will detect and return an error on read anyway for latent corruption not doing so could be regarded as a bug in the OS/filesystem/hardware.
-For this reason we don't go out of our way to checksum everything to protect against "bitrot", but where checksums exist and we know the corruption can't have been due to a torn write, we return an error to users.
+In most cases the hardware or filesystem will detect and return an error on read anyway for latent corruption.
+Not doing so is regarded as a bug in the OS/filesystem/hardware.
+For this reason we don't go out of our way to checksum everything to protect against "bitrot".
 This is roughly equivalent to assumptions in BoltDB, LMDB and SQLite.

     While we respect the work in [Protocol Aware Recovery for Consensus-based Storage](https://www.usenix.org/system/files/conference/fast18/fast18-alagappan.pdf)